The K\"ahler-Ricci soliton on bounded pseudoconvex domains: Introduction

 is strictly positive.
 Consequently, the existence of a non-trivial K\"ahler-Ricci soliton obstructs the existence of a K\"ahler-Einstein metric \cite{futaki1983obstruction}.

-In \cite{perelman2002entropy}, Perelman presented that all compact solitons are gradient solitons, implying that steady and expanding solitons must be non-compact.
-The compactness assumption for K\"ahler manifolds is crucial for using several powerful tools such as the $\partial \overline{\partial}$-lemma, the maximum principle, etc. This challenge makes the study of canonical metrics on complete K\"ahler manifolds significantly less developed compared to their compact counterparts.
-Bounded pseudoconvex domains in $\mathbb{C}^n$ provide an ideal starting point for addressing this gap.
-These domains retain essential geometric features of non-compact K\"ahler manifolds while being simpler to analyze.
+Perelman \cite{perelman2002entropy} revealed that all steady and expanding solitons must be non-compact.
+Since then, significant progress has been made in understanding non-compact gradient Kähler–Ricci solitons.
+Foundational contributions include Feldman, Ilmanen and Knopf \cite{feldman2003rotationally}, and Cao \cite{cao1996existence,cao1997limits}.
+More recent developments have enriched this landscape substantially.
+Conlon, Deruelle, and Sun \cite{conlon2024classification} showed that any two-dimensional complete shrinking gradient Kähler–Ricci soliton whose scalar curvature decays to zero at infinity is, up to pullback by \(GL(2,\mathbb{C})\), either the flat Gaussian soliton or the \(U(2)\)-invariant Feldman–Ilmanen–Knopf soliton, and that any complete expanding gradient Kähler–Ricci soliton with quadratic curvature decay is uniquely determined by its asymptotic Kähler cone (provided the cone admits a smooth canonical model).
+Furthermore, Bamler, Cifarelli, Conlon, and Deruelle \cite{bamler2024new} completed the two-dimensional classification of shrinkers with bounded scalar curvature.
+However, despite these advances on complete gradient K\"ahler-Ricci solitons, the existence of K\"ahler-Ricci solitons remains unexplored on pseudoconvex domains.

-Notably, Cheng, Mok, and Yau \cite{Cheng1980OnTE,mokyau} proved that a bounded domain carries a K\"ahler-Einstein metric if and only if it is pseudoconvex.
-Additionally, some significant examples of non-compact gradient K\"ahler-Ricci soliton were studied, such as in \cite{feldman2003rotationally,cao1996existence,cao1997limits}.
+The Bergman metric, as an intrinsic K\"ahler metric on bounded pseudoconvex domains $\Omega \subset \mathbb{C}^n$, is given by the reproducing Bergman kernel $K_\Omega(z, \bar{z})$ on holomorphic $L^2$ space.
+The study of the Bergman kernel and metric has been a central topic in several complex variables since they were presented, deeply connected with the shape of the domain.
+Recall the foundational result established by Mok and Yau \cite{mokyau} that a bounded domain is pseudoconvex if and only if it admits a complete K\"ahler-Einstein metric.
+For those two metrics on a bounded pseudoconvex domain, Yau posed a deep question: characterize pseudoconvex domains, whose Bergman metric is K\"ahler-Einstein.
+After, a more achievable version was asked by Cheng \cite{cheng1979openproblems} that for $C^\infty$ strictly pseudoconvex domains, the Bergman metric is K\"ahler-Einstein if and only if the domain is biholomorphic to the unit ball, which was later resolved affirmatively by Huang and Xiao \cite{huang2021bergman}.

-In this paper, we study the case of bounded domains $(\Omega,g)$ equipped with a complete K\"ahler metric of $C^1$-bounded geometry.
+Notably, the Bergman metric exhibits structural analogies to the gradient K\"ahler-Ricci soliton, due to the behavior of the Bergman invariant function.
+Such informal kinship motivates the following question, bridging the Bergman metric and the K\"ahler-Ricci soliton: \begin{question} Is the Bergman metric always given by a K\"ahler-Ricci soliton on strictly pseudoconvex domains?
+Can we characterize domains endowed with the Bergman K\"ahler-Ricci soliton? \end{question} To understand this question, we investigated K\"ahler-Ricci solitons on bounded pseudoconvex domains.
 It is known that a bounded domain in a complex manifold with $C^1$-boundary admitting a K\"ahler metric is pseudoconvex \cite{ohsawa1980complete}.
 Our main result is the following: